Getting a mortgage can be struggle.

 Property rights get complicated

-Even if no longer liable for the mortgage, the person removed may still have a legal entitlement to the property, which needs addressing.
-This depends on marital status and how the deed is held.
+Even if no longer liable for the mortgage, the removed may still have a legal entitlement to the property.
+This needs addressing.

-So, while taking someone off a joint mortgage is sometimes possible, it can be a complex, lengthy and costly process.
 The person remaining on the loan must be able to afford repayments alone.
-Alternative options, such as selling the home and splitting proceeds, may be more straightforward.
+Alternative options may be more straightforward.

-Reasons to try to remove a name from a Joint Mortgage
+Reasons to try to remove a name from a joint mortgage

 There are a few situations where you may need or want to remove an individual from a joint mortgage: